broadinstitute/btl_firecloud_gatk/workflows/btl_gatk_process_cohort/README.btl_gatk_process_cohort.md

 * Due to a quirk with the WDL language, the two know_sites parameters can't be set to optional even though the tasks that use them are being made optional.
 So if not using known_sites, just pass an empty array([]).

-An example of a workflow input that is not using VQSR/known_sites and related parameters:
+An example of a workflow input that is not using VQSR/known_sites and related parameters.
+Note that omitting the gatk_process_cohort.run_gatk_vqsr line from the file is equivalent to setting it to false:
 ```
 {
   "gatk_process_cohort.onprem_download_path": "/cil/shed/sandboxes/amr/gatk_cloud/output",